Seismic Performance of Porcelain at Substations

-Porcelain insulators have long been an integral part of power systems due to their rigidity, which assures alignment of components in substation equipment.
-At the same time, there have been great advancements in understanding the seismic events that impact such insulators at substations.
+Porcelain insulators have been an integral part of power systems for more than a century due in large part to their rigidity, which assures alignment of components in substation equipment.
+Moreover, in recent years there have been great advancements in understanding the seismic events that impact such insulators at substations.
 Resonant frequencies from these events can cause immense dynamic forces and, due to its weight and brittle nature, porcelain is more susceptible to destructive harmonic frequencies.
 But with good design practice, advanced materials and modern manufacturing methods, porcelain insulators can still prove a dependable form of insulation in seismic service environments.
 Material characteristics play a major role in equipment design under such dynamic forces and, while steel and aluminum are ductile and offer predictable strength, porcelain is non-ductile and can vary greatly in strength.
 Seismic performance of porcelain insulators can therefore be enhanced through maximizing strength and reducing weight.

 When the natural frequency of a piece of equipment closely matches input frequency, resonance occurs thus amplifying resulting dynamic motion and acceleration response.
 The Required Response Spectrum (RRS) simulates amplitudes, frequencies and energy in typical seismic events.
 Equipment having 1.1 to 8 Hz natural frequencies is most closely covered in the RRS.